Last Updated on

 You’ve probably already noticed us droning on about creatine monohydrate powders, and this is because creatine monohydrate is the most effective form of creatine.

-Creatine monohydrate is the most studied version of this formula, and is the type which is most commonly used by vegan athletes around the country.
+Creatine monohydrate is the most studied version of this formula and is the type that is most commonly used by vegan athletes around the country.